Making Mindfulness Practical in Business

 Consider the following ways you can make mindfulness work in business.

 One of the central tenets of mindfulness is recognizing the impact of our actions.
-Even though it can be hard to see, each one of us is one small part of a much larger, interdependent organism called Life.
-When we lose sight of this, we tend to fall into the trap of thinking that what we do doesn’t really matter.
+Even though it can be hard to see, each one of us is a small part of the much larger, interdependent organism called Life.
+When we lose sight of our connection, we tend to fall into the trap of thinking that what we do doesn’t really matter.

-This also plays out in how you treat coworkers and employees.
-Reacting too harshly to something, or being insensitive when someone comes to you with a concern, might not seem like a big deal at the moment, but it will impact how people perceive you.
+These social interactions also play out in how you treat coworkers and employees.
+Reacting too harshly as a leader or micromanaging as a manager, or being insensitive when someone comes to you with a concern, might not seem like a big deal at the moment, but it will impact how people perceive you.
 And the impact of this will be felt later on, especially if these types of interactions repeat themselves.

 Understanding the true impact of your actions with a mindful approach will help you make smarter decisions and also improve the workplace dynamic in your company, both of which will make you more successful.

 Another core principle of mindfulness is detachment.
-When we meditate or sit mindfully, it gives us the chance to observe our thoughts and feelings.
-We can see better how they arise.
-But perhaps more importantly, we see how unproductive emotions disappear if we choose not to engage with them.
-We can convert them to an experience or helpful interaction with results we desire.
+When we meditate or sit mindfully, the quiet time gives us the chance to observe our thoughts and feelings.
+We can see better how we view our interactions as a whole.
+But perhaps more importantly, we spot unhelpful emotions to guide us to effective action for the better.
+We can convert emotions as raw materials into helpful interactions with the results we desire to build relationships in the workplace.

 Carpenters at work with mindful encouragementOne of the worst things you can do for your business is to act rashly.
+That's why emotional regulation is critical.
 If something happens, positive or negative, you need to be mindful of how you react.

 For example, let’s say you lose a big client.
-Your initial thoughts and emotions will likely be of anger or worry.
-This reaction may cause you to try to learn why you lost that client, and then to seek out retribution.
+Your initial thoughts and emotions will likely be anger or worry.
+This reaction may cause you to try to learn why you lost that client, and then to seek to make a commitment to better control yourself next time.

-Through mindfulness, we can learn to be more aware of ourselves.
-We begin to be able to recognize when unwanted thoughts or emotions are controlling our actions, and this allows us to take a step back and make sure what we’re doing is really the best thing.
+Through mindfulness, we can learn to be more aware of ourselves and our emotions.
+We begin to recognize when unwanted thoughts or emotions are controlling our actions, and this self-awareness allows us to take a step back and make sure what we’re doing is really the best thing.
 The positive impact this can have on your business is enormous, and it’s something worth applying whenever you can.

 Mindfulness in Business #3: Reduce Stress by Being Mindful